drewm27/speakerrankings/portable-power-stations.md

 1. [Anker Solix](https://www.amazon.com/s?k=anker+solix&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=22e798e437ff17c2e641f0363cea1c19&camp=1789&creative=9325)

-### Power Banks for speakers that need USB-C
+### Power Banks for speakers that need USB

-For "large size" and smaller speakers that charge over USB-C and Micro-USB you can use a smaller power bank depending on the run time you want out of your speaker.
+For "large size" and smaller speakers that charge over USB you can use a smaller power bank depending on the run time you want out of your speaker.

 Boombox size speakers generally have the equivalent of a 20,000mAh battery inside.
 Large size speakers generally have the equivalent of a 10,000mAh battery inside.
 Pocket/Small/Medium speakers generally have the equivalent of a 2500-5,000mAh battery inside.
 This should give you an ideal of how much battery you would need for the runtime you desire.
 Double the battery would be double the play time.